benjbuch/octo_waffle/part_02-data_structures.md

     In statistics, many experiments involve the recording of categorical data, e.g. male and female, or the different cell lines, treatments etc. used in an experiment.
-As they would be stored as `character`, this would consume a lot of memory.
+As they would be stored as `character`, this can take a lot of memory to store.

       - Each category (‘level’) is assigned a number.
 Instead of the `character` vector, a much smaller `integer` vector is stored.